Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M4 S4000 ; turn on spindle at speed of 4000 RPM, counterclockwise
 </pre>

-#### M4 in RepRapFirmware 3.3 and later

-M4 can be called without any parameters and will start the spindle of the current tool turning counterclockwise at the spindle RPM of that tool.

-Using the S parameter will additionally set the spindle RPM of the current tool.

-It is an error if there is no tool active or the active tool does not have a spindle assigned and there is no P parameter provided to define which spindle this should be applied to.
+### Tabs {.tabset}

 #### M4 in RepRapFirmware 3.5 and later

-M3 M4 and M5 commands are now supported in FDM mode as well as CNC mode.
-This will allow mixing of additive and subtractive tools without switching mode.
+* **M4** commands are now supported in FFF/FDM mode as well as CNC mode.
+This will allow mixing of additive and subtractive tools wihtout switching mode.
+* **FFF mode:**
+  * In FFF mode, M4 will control a predefined spindle, as 'CNC mode' below.
+Lasers are not supported.
+* **CNC mode:**
+  * M4 can be called without any parameters and will start the spindle of the current tool turning counterclockwise at the spindle RPM of that tool.
+  * Using the S parameter will additionally set the spindle RPM of the current tool.
+  * It is an error if there is no tool active or the active tool does not have a spindle assigned and there is no P parameter provided to define which spindle this should be applied to.

+#### M4 in RepRapFirmware 1.20 to 3.4

+* CNC mode:
+  * M4 can be called without any parameters and will start the spindle of the current tool turning counterclockwise at the spindle RPM of that tool.
+  * Using the S parameter will additionally set the spindle RPM of the current tool.
+  * It is an error if there is no tool active or the active tool does not have a spindle assigned and there is no P parameter provided to define which spindle this should be applied to.

 ## M5: Spindle Off

-Supported in RepRapFirmware version 1.20 and later when the printer mode is set to CNC mode (see [M453](/User_manual/Reference/Gcodes/M453){target=_blank}) and in CNC and FFF mode from RepRapFirmware version 3.5
+Supported in RepRapFirmware version 1.20 and later when the device mode is set to CNC mode (for CNC mode, see [M453](/User_manual/Reference/Gcodes/M453){target=_blank}).
+Supported in RepRapFirmware version 2.01 and later when the device mode is set to CNC and laser mode (for laser mode, see [M452](/User_manual/Reference/Gcodes/M452){target=_blank}).
+Supported in RepRapFirmware version 3.5 and later when the device mode is set to CNC, laser and FFF mode (for FFF mode, see [M451](/User_manual/Reference/Gcodes/M451){target=_blank}).

 ### Parameters